-Setting an ambitious agenda, this report put together by the review panel pulls together the four strands of analysis, findings from the comprehensive evidence review, devolution progress report, and the call for evidence, and international comparative analysis undertaken in collaboration with the Organisation for European Cooperation and Development (OECD) and European Commission.
+In March 2019, an ambitious agenda was established and the report, put together by the review panel, pulls together the four strands of analysis, findings from the comprehensive evidence review, devolution progress report, and the call for evidence, and international comparative analysis undertaken in collaboration with the Organisation for European Cooperation and Development (OECD) and European Commission.

-The Prosperity Review’s findings and recommendations will underpin the ambitious Local Industrial Strategy that Greater Manchester is developing jointly with national Government and will inform the actions of local and national decision-makers from across the public, private, and voluntary, community and social enterprise sectors in driving forward Greater Manchester’s future productivity and prosperity.
+The Prosperity Review’s findings and recommendations underpin the ambitious Local Industrial Strategy that Greater Manchester has developed jointly with national Government.
+The review informs the actions of local and national decision-makers from across the public, private, and voluntary, community and social enterprise sectors in driving forward Greater Manchester’s future productivity and prosperity.

 Independent Prosperity Review: Reviewers' Report